hackinghat/exchange-simulator-java/README.md

 * Noise trading agents
 * Order entry & clearing
 * Statistics monitoring
-* Auction management (timed & monitoring)
+* Auction management (intra-day timed & price monitoring)

 ## Why?

-After spending a few years working on a systematic trading engine I wanted to dig deeper into the behaviour of limit order books of lit markets.
-The behaviour we were trying to profit from seemed largely random to me.
-Trying to read meaning into random behaviour is a form of madness.
-So what if I simulated the behaviour of a real exchange using purely random inputs?
+After spending a few years working on a systematic trading engines in various shops I wanted to dig deeper into the behaviour of limit order books of lit markets.
+Does a trading strategy actually need to take account of the market mechanics, as well as whatever other alpha seeking strategy it might have?
+Perhaps we could explore this by building a model of a _real_ exchange using purely random inputs?

 If this produced outputs and behaviours that looked like real markets that might go some way to demonstrating that the random behaviour **on its own** produces meaningful price movements that systematic traders can capture the spread of.

 The intention, once written was to see if there is a way to derive a real trading strategy from this.
-I suspect there is but it would need to take into account lots of other factors to avoid losing a lot of money.
+I suspect there might be, but it would need to take into account lots of other factors to avoid losing a lot of money.
 I leave that as an exercise for the reader :smiley:.

+## How does it work?

+The simulator has two different types of actors, agents and market makers.
+They simply wait for a configurable random period before making an assessment of their holdings, open orders, and the market and then take a random action.

+The market makers are more passive and designed to stay out of the way in this simulation, their role is to support the market should there be a sudden drop in liquidity by putting up firm two-way prices of sufficient size.
+However, when all the agents are acting in the same way we might not expect any interaction with these market makers and the rest of the market.
+This is probably not how market makers operate in real life :smiley:.

+### Zero intelligence

+Noise traders don't really have zero intelligence.
+It's just that they all have competing views and situations and the reasons they are trading don't follow any particular pattern.
+These are the most interesting because they represent the behaviour of all of us who are not trading to 'provide liquidity' or make short term bets.
+They don't possess any particular knowledge or advantage over any other noise trader.

+In this simulation a zero intelligence agent will choose one of these random actions after a random period:

+* Place a new, or amend an existing, order for a random quantity that is:
+  * Market
+  * With a limit inside the spread
+  * With a limit outside the spread
+* Cancel an existing random order

 ## Getting Started